starswap/WBGSAlgorithms/Algorithms/Day 5 Merge Sort/problemFormulation.md

 						ARRAY_DELETE(itemsToMerge[1],0)
 					END_IF
 				END_WHILE
 				ARRAY_APPEND_ALL_ITEMS(merged_result,itemsToMerge[0]) #If all of the items in a are considerably less than all of the items in b for example, we will have merged all of those but there will still be some left in b to merge.
 These are already sorted as they got sorted when merging last time, so we can just add them straight in.
-				ARRAY_APPEND_ALL_ITEMS(merged_result,itemsToMerge[1]) #and Vice Versa
+				ARRAY_APPEND_ALL_ITEMS(merged_result,itemsToMerge[1]) #and Vice Versa.
+Since we know that one of these arrays is empty and the other contains the remaining elements, we can just concatenate both.
+This is an alternative to the selection used above in the recursive method.
 			END_IF
 			ARRAY_APPEND(thisMergeLevel,merged_result) #Having finalised the merge of the current pair of lists, add that to the current merge so that once we reach the end of this level, we can add it to the overall merge
 		END_FOR